 Recent composers-in-residence include Joe Kraemer (Mission Impossible: Rogue Nation), Heather McIntosh (Z for Zachariah), and Gerard Marino (God of War).

 Columbia’s program is unique because it is structured around scoring full-length projects.
-Instead of working on a few isolated scenes, you deal with entire feature films, TV shows, video games, and other full-length visual media projects, under the guidance of the original composer.
+Instead of working on a few isolated scenes, you will deal with entire feature films, TV shows, video games, and other full-length visual media projects.
 These projects allow you to practice scoring as it is done in the real world, learn how music evolves to tell a complete

 Professional preparation is an important aspect of the Music Composition for the Screen MFA program.
 The program’s capstone is a five-week term in Los Angeles.
 You’ll work with the program director to identify and secure an internship with an LA-based composer suited to your interests and goals.
 You’ll also participate in daily career development workshops with visiting professionals and tour the studios of leading composers.